 – Norah Zuniga Shaw

-AN ACCESSIBLE SERIES OFFERED ONLINE, THE PROJECT WILL INCLUDE THOUGHTS, IMAGES, GATHERINGS, AND IMPROVISATIONS INCLUDING FOUR AUDIO WALKS DELIVERED DIRECTLY TO YOUR INBOX AND OPPORTUNITIES FOR LIVE IMMERSION AND INTERACTION.
+AN ACCESSIBLE SERIES OFFERED ONLINE, THE PROJECT INCLUDES THOUGHTS, IMAGES, GATHERINGS, AND IMPROVISATIONS INCLUDING FOUR AUDIO WALKS DELIVERED DIRECTLY TO YOUR INBOX AND OPPORTUNITIES FOR LIVE IMMERSION AND INTERACTION.

-Institutions recognizing the importance of collective, creative action have come together to support and share the project with their audiences, starting with the Barnard College, DanceHouse Melbourne, and the Wexner Center for the Arts in 2020.
-The work will remain digitally accessible through Earth Day 2021.
+Institutions recognizing the importance of collective, creative action have come together to support and share the project with their audiences, starting with the Barnard College, DanceHouse Melbourne, and the Wexner Center for the Arts.